What is STARSkate

 Who will coach my skater?

-Parents are welcome to contact any of our STAR coaches from the list found here, and interview them to gauge suitability for your skater.
+Our STARSkate program uses a team coaching approach where all skaters receive lessons from all members of our coaching team.
 Our STAR coaches are independent contractors, and therefore will send you a monthly invoice for their coaching services.
 These fees are in addition to your registration fees.
 Fees vary based on the qualifications of the coach, so be sure to ask their rates when you reach out.

 All of our coaches are highly trained and bring with them years of experience as a skater and a coach.